dtcenter/METplus-Training/docs/Tutorial/v5.0/Basic_Verification_Statistics_Review.rst

    V11.1.1 MODEL   NA   120000 20230807_120000 20230807_120000 000000   20230807_120000 20230807_120000 WIND  m/s  Z10   WIND m/s    Z10   NA FULL NEAREST     1        &gt;=13.9,&gt;=17.2,&gt;=24.5,&gt;=32.7    &gt;=13.9,&gt;=17.2,&gt;=24.5,&gt;=32.7   NA         NA MCTC    162015 5        161912        11 0 0 0 71 22 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0     0.2

-While the stat file full header column contents are discussed in the` User’s Guide `_, the MCTC line types are the final columns of the line beginning after the “MCTC” column.
+While the stat file full header column contents are discussed in the `User’s Guide <https://metplus.readthedocs.io/projects/met/en/latest/Users_Guide/point-stat.html#id7>`_, ???
+Julie, is this the correct link??? the MCTC line types are the final columns of the line beginning after the “MCTC” column.
 The first value is MET’s TOTAL column which is the “total number of matched pairs”.
 You might better recognize this value as *n*, the summation of every cell in the contingency table.
 The following value is the number of dimensions or bins of the contingency table.
 As discussed above, providing four categorical thresholds creates a 5x5 contingency table.
 That means that we expect, and receive, 25 cells of data that make up the contingency table.
 They are listed starting with the lowest forecast and observation threshold pair, with increasing observation thresholds starting first.
 For the contingency table provided in this example, it would look like the following:

 .. image:: ../figure/5.0_Tutorial_stats_multicat_table_METex2.png
    :alt:

-Note that the final column of the MCTC line type, EC_VALUE, is only relevant to users verifying probabilistic data with the` HSS_EC skill score `_.
+Note that the final column of the MCTC line type, EC_VALUE, is only relevant to users verifying probabilistic data with the :ref:`HSS_EC skill score <binary-cat-skill-score>`.

 The MCTS line type is also present in the .stat file as the second row.
 In this example, the contents would be: